Do I need to be plant-based or vegan to work with you?

 Where are you from?

-I grew up in Aurora, Colorado (Denver suburb), but lived in Austin, TX for the last 9 years.
-I only just moved to Los Angeles a year ago and am loving it.
-All three places have a special place in my heart.
+I grew up in Aurora, Colorado (Denver suburb), then lived in Austin, TX for 9 years, then Los Angeles for 3 years.
+We are now finally settled in Northern Colorado and loving it.